avelino/awesome-go/README.md

 * [numa](https://github.com/lrita/numa) - NUMA is a utility library, which is written in go.
 It help us to write some NUMA-AWARED code.
 * [pdfgen](https://github.com/hyperboloide/pdfgen) - HTTP service to generate PDF from Json requests.
 * [persian](https://github.com/mavihq/persian) - Some utilities for Persian language in go.
-* [ptr](https://github.com/gotidy/ptr) - Package that provide functions for simplified creation of pointers from constants of basic types.
 * [sandid](https://github.com/aofei/sandid) - Every grain of sand on earth has its own ID.
 * [shellwords](https://github.com/Wing924/shellwords) - A Golang library to manipulate strings according to the word parsing rules of the UNIX Bourne shell.
 * [shortid](https://github.com/teris-io/shortid) - Distributed generation of super short, unique, non-sequential, URL friendly IDs.